Introduction to ACME

 Hardware

-This section covers the hardware setup of µZ, including cabling and setting up the Audient EVO 16.
+This section covers the hardware setup of µZ, including cabling.

 Tube

-Place the main tube in the base and mount the end cap, as shown above.
+Place the main tube on the base and mount the end cap, as shown above.
 Remember to mount the appropriate end cap for the desired measurement configuration:

 - without tip microphone for 4 microphone mode